kni9ht/Face-Mask-Detetction/README.md

 ```

 ## Steps
-1. Load your favourite databse into mask and no-mask folders accordingly
+1. Load your favourite database into mask and no-mask folders accordingly
 2. Run  MaskDetection[DATA CLEANING] as mentioned below
 3. Run  MaskDetection[TRAINING] as mentioned below
-4. Video stream will pop up where it fulfill the objective
+4. Video stream will pop up where it fulfills the objective

 ## Usage